 Avihai Mizrahi, independent designer and artist.
 Born in Jerusalem.
 Father of two.
 Shares a studio in Tel Aviv with my partner Hagit, a fashion designer.
 Graduated with honors, M.Des in Industrial Design, Bezalel and B. Des. in Visual Communication, Bezalel.
 Lecturer at various academic institutions for 15 years.
 A multidisciplinary designer, active in a wide variety of projects and collaborations in the fields of art and culture, and commercial, in Israel and abroad.
 Also deals with sculpture and object design.

-How did you get into the world of design, and book design specifically?
+How did you get into the world of design, particularly book design?

 Visual communication is the language I feel most comfortable in, a natural and most appropriate way for me to communicate.
 I prefer to design and speak through images.
 Hence, the preference to engage in artistic content and creation by others as raw material.
 Book design is a significant part of the field of culture and the arts.
 It provides encounter and dialogue, creation for the sake of creation.
 This is also why in my design work I make sure to do as many collaborations as possible.
 For me, the process and the discussion about design are as interesting as the result.